dlabouesse/web-server-installer/README.md

 ## Auto updates
 Auto updates for reverse proxy and monitoring containers can be enabled be defining the `auto_update` variable to `true` in `hosts.yml`.

-If auto updates are disabled, these containers can be updated manually by running `ansible-playbook -i hosts/{{domain}}/hosts.yml playbook.yml --tags=nginx --tags=monitoring`.
+If auto updates are disabled, these containers can be updated manually by running `ansible-playbook -i hosts/{{domain}}/hosts.yml playbook.yml --tags=caddy --tags=monitoring`.

+---
+**The following features have not been tested with Debian 11**

 ## NextCloud manual operations